ZeruLight/Erupe/README.md

     (Replacing `postgres:password` with your postgres username and password)

 5. Edit the config.json

     Namely:
     * Update the database username and password
     * Update the `host_ip` and `ip` fields (there are multiple) to your external IP if you are hosting for multiple clients.

+6. Place quest/scenario binaries.

+    The quest and scenario binary files should be placed in `bin/quests/` and `bin/scenarios` respectively.

 ## Launcher
 Erupe ships with a rudimentary custom launcher, so you don't need to obtain the original TW/JP files to simply get ingame.
 However, it does still support using the original files if you choose to.
 To set this up, place a copy of the original launcher html/js/css in `./www/tw/`, and `/www/jp/` for the TW and JP files respectively.